Personalised business insurance

 - Fixed term - often between three and six months (but sometimes longer)

-- Mentorship driven - accelerators typically partner with seasoned entrepreneurs to provide you with seminars and networking events.
+- Mentorship driven - accelerators typically partner with seasoned entrepreneurs to provide seminars and networking events

 Why do startups join accelerator programmes?